Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us1080/README.md

 -   Dependency injection: Since no explicit implementations are used, an injection mechanism takes care of deciding, at runtime, which implementation to use based on a configuration file.

--   Single Responsibility (partially) - for each domain entity, there is a dedicated controller, service, repository (interface) definition that deals with/processes/handles operations related to that domain entity, and no other.
+-   Single Responsibility (partially) - for each domain entity, there is a dedicated service definition that deals with/processes/handles operations related to that domain entity, and no other.

-    -   The reason it is a partial use lies in the fact that each controller/service could be broken down by use case rather than by entity
+    -   The reason it is a partial use lies in the fact that each service could be broken down by use case rather than by entity

 -   DTO: DTO's are used to transfer information between the different layers